eficode-academy/git-katas/lfs/README.md

     size 1048576
     ```

-  This shows us that the content of the file is stored under an object id `30e14...` in the LFS cache, and that this content has a size of about 1Mb.
-(1048576 bytes).
-The size of this local "reference" to the mpeg file is only 132 bytes!
+    This shows us that the content of the file is stored under an object id `30e14...` in the LFS cache, and that this content has a size of over 2Mb.
+The size of this local "reference" to the mpeg file is only 132 bytes! (as can be witnessed by `git cat-file -s HEAD:file2.mpeg`)
 6. Let's try to modify one of these files.
 Luckily they are not actually really mpeg files so we can just "cheat" and use our good old trick:

     ```shell
-    echo "more" >> file2.mpeg"
+    echo "more" >> file2.mpeg
     ```

   to add more content.